 The novel recounts the exploits of Demetrio Macías and a band of like-minded individuals who take up arms to fight for justice during the Mexican Revolution.
 However, as time goes on, they forget what they are fighting for and turn to pillage, cruel acts of violence and drinking copious amounts of tequila:

-[...] las turbas entregadas a las delicias del saqueo [...]; la psicología de nuestra raza, condensada en dos palabras: ¡Robar, matar!33 of Octavio Paz's powerful El laberinto de la soledad (1950), Fuentes was searching for an adequate conceptualization of Mexican identity at the same time as he was seen as the
+[...] las turbas entregadas a las delicias del saqueo [...]; la psicología de nuestra raza, condensada en dos palabras: ¡Robar, matar!33

 Carlos Fuentes would later echo these sentiments about the betrayal of the Revolution.